rmiyashiro/CandyCaneId/README.md

 - Use **Hue** sliders to shift the hue spectrum for each band of color.
     - NOTE: Moving the **Age** or **Season** sliders will disrupt the documented and meticulously hand-crafted color mapping, but you do you.
-- Toggle the **Colorblind Mode** checkbox to use a more colorblind-friendly range of colors (experimental)
+- _(experimental)_ Toggle the **Colorblind Mode** checkbox to slightly increase the contrast between colors and switch to a more limited palette of hues.
 - Toggle the **Enabled** checkbox to turn the colorization on/off entirely
 - Double-click on the **CandyCaneId** title to factory reset the extension